terasolunaorg/terasolunaorg.github.com/guideline/5.0.x/en/_sources/ArchitectureInDetail/ExclusionControl.txt

     * - Sr. No.
       - Description
     * - | (1)
-      - \ ``PessimisticLockingFailureException``\  is caught.
+      - Catch \ ``PessimisticLockingFailureException``\ .
     * - | (2)
-      - | Error handling is performed.
-The message to notify error and information required for screen display (form or other model) are generated and destination view name is returned.
+      - | Carry out error handling.
+Generate the message to notify error and information required for screen display (form or other model) and return destination view name.
-        | For details of error handling, refer to \ :ref:`exception-handling-how-to-use-codingpoint-contoller-usecase-label`\ .
+        | For details on error handling, refer to \ :ref:`exception-handling-how-to-use-codingpoint-contoller-usecase-label`\ .

 .. raw:: latex